-Lastly, if anyone is sick in the family or chores needs to be done at home, it is more likely that the girls will be the ones to stay away from school and assist with whatever tasks need to be done.
+Lastly, if anyone is sick in the family or chores need to be done at home, it is more likely that the girls will be the ones to stay away from school and assist with whatever tasks need to be done.

 As girls drop out of school, their chances of rising out of poverty diminish.
 They struggle to provide for themselves, and their children, trapped in low-skilled, poorly paid, and insecure employment.
 These women cannot help but pass on to their own children the deprivation and disadvantage that kept them from realizing their potential.
-The cycle of poverty and inequality continues on.
+The cycle of poverty and inequality continues.

 Mentors International is helping to break this tragic cycle.

-Mentors International is providing business training and job focused vocational training to women of all ages.
+Mentors International is providing business training and job-focused vocational training to women of all ages.
 A MENTOR is assigned to each individual so that as they put into practice the training and education they have received, they will continue to grow and improve.

 The women we serve move from everyday survival to planning for the future.
 They improve their businesses and job skills as well as their families’ entire socioeconomic standing.
 Their children eat better, live in improved housing conditions, receive better healthcare, and attend school.
 On average, these mothers increase their incomes by 159% while learning from Mentors International.

 The benefits of providing women and girls with education can be seen beyond personal welfare and development, and well beyond their childhood.
 Educated women are more likely to seek medical care for themselves and their families, immunize their children, and provide proper nutrition and sanitation at home.
-An educated mother is more likely to have educated children, both boys and girls.
-Additionally, educated women are less likely to be vulnerable toward sexual abuse or exploitation.
+An educated mother is more likely to have educated children, both boys, and girls.
+Additionally, educated women are less likely to be vulnerable to sexual abuse or exploitation.